 There you have my top dress packing tips.

 What do YOU have to add or revise on this list?
 What questions do you have?
 I could talk about dresses for a shockingly long and detailed time, so no thought or query is too small.
 I eagerly await your comments!
 For a convenient link to browse Leota’s awesome dress shopping site, click here.
-To see an affiliate link to Leota dresses on Amazon at a big discount, click here.
 Yay!

-Leota provided gorgeous dresses for this photoshoot, but all opinions and Turkish coffee spills are my own.
+Leota provided the dresses for this trip, but all opinions and coffee spills are my own.

 The author, Lillie Marshall, is 6-foot-tall National Board Certified Teacher of English, fitness fan, and mother of two who has been a public school educator since 2003.
 She launched Around the World “L” Travel and Life Blog in 2009, and over 3.7 million readers have now visited this site.
 Lillie also runs TeachingTraveling.com and DrawingsOf.com.
 Subscribe to her monthly newsletter, and follow @WorldLillie on social media!